Tiefling: Dungeons & Dragons 4th edition

 The tiefling appears as a player character race in the Player's Handbook for the 4th edition (2008), and again in Heroes of the Forgotten Kingdoms (2010).
-Tieflings also have a racial book dedicated to them in this edition, Player's Handbook Races: Tieflings.
+Tieflings also have a racial book dedicated to them in this edition, Player's Handbook Races: Tieflings (2010), as well as the adventure locale book Vor Rukoth: An Ancient Ruins Adventure Site (2010).

 William O'Connor, the artist responsible for designing tieflings in this edition, commented that there were few artistic depictions of the race in previous editions.
 However, with the tiefling becoming a core player race, the 4th edition design team "wanted to radically update their appearance to make them look more intimidating and 'cool'. [...]
 The horns and the tail were the defining elements of the race so my first direction was to make them as prominent as possible.
 Part of the design of the 4th edition was to integrate the design into being a miniature game so part of the process was to make the character's silhouettes easily recognizable from a distance".
 O'Connor highlighted a conversation he had with the creative director Stacy Longstreet who described tieflings as a "cursed people" which helped him figure out "their cultural aesthetic".
 O'Connor stated that:My immediate touchstone was of course vampires, and I worked to give the tielfing that sexy, dark and gothic appeal despite their "deformity".
 I carried this idea over into everything about them, their clothes and equipment.
 I wanted everything to have a twisted aesthetic as if all of their prized heirlooms and weapons, all the relics of a lost past, were also cursed and contorted into horrible but beautiful shapes, imagining that the forms of the weapons should reflect the shapes of their tails.
 Elegant and deadly like the tielfing themselves.